 Environmental tax statistics

-This article provides an overview of environmental taxes in the European Union (EU).
+This article provides an overview of results of the most recent data collection on environmental taxes in the European Union (EU).
 According to Regulation (EU) N° 691/2011 on European environmental economic accounts, an environmental tax is a tax whose tax base is a physical unit (or a proxy of it) of something that has a proven, specific negative impact on the environment and which is defined in the European system of accounts (ESA 2010) as a tax.
 European statistics distinguish four different categories of environmental taxes relating to energy, transport, pollution and resources; value added tax (VAT) is excluded from the scope of environmental taxes.

 Environmental taxes have been increasingly used to influence the behaviour of economic operators, whether producers or consumers.
-These taxes also generate revenue that can potentially be used to promote further environmental protection.
+These taxes also generate revenue that can potentially be used by government to increase its expenditure on environmental protection or efficient management of natural resources.

 - 1 Main statistical findings